 All movers are expected to respond promptly to complaints or inquiries from their customers.
 Should you have a complaint or question about your move, you should first attempt to obtain a satisfactory response from the mover’s local agent, the sales representative who handled the arrangements for your move, or the driver assigned to your shipment.

-Interstate movers are also required to offer neutral arbitration as a means of resolving consumer disputes involving loss or damage on collect on delivery (COD) shipments.
+Movers are also required to offer neutral arbitration as a means of resolving consumer disputes involving loss or damage on collect on delivery (COD) shipments.
 Your mover is required to provide you with information regarding its arbitration program.

-All interstate moving companies are required to maintain a complaint and inquiry procedure to assist their customers.
-At the time you make the arrangements for your move, you should ask the mover's representative for a description of the mover's procedure, the telephone number to be used to contact the carrier and whether the mover will pay for such telephone calls.
+All moving companies are required to maintain a complaint and inquiry procedure to assist their customers.
+At the time you make the arrangements for your move, you should ask the mover’s representative for a description of the mover’s procedure, the telephone number to be used to contact the carrier and whether the mover will pay for such telephone calls.

-Except in those instances where a shipment is moving on a binding estimate, the freight bill must specifically identify each service performed, the rate per unit for each service, and the total charges for each service.
+Except in those instances where a shipment is moving on a binding estimate, the freight bill must specifically identify each service provided, the rate per unit for each service, and the total charges for each service.
 Do not accept or pay a freight bill which does not contain this information.

-If your shipment was transported on a collect on delivery (COD) basis, you will be expected to pay the total charges appearing on the freight bill at the time of delivery unless the mover provided a non-binding estimate of approximate cost and the total charges for the services included in the estimate exceed 110 percent of the estimated charges.
+If your shipment was transported on a collect on delivery (COD) basis, you will be expected to pay the total charges on the freight bill at the time of delivery unless the mover provided a non-binding estimate of approximate cost and the total charges for the services included in the estimate exceed 110 percent of the estimated charges.